vpdb/server/doc/api/authentication.md

     goal of application tokens is permanent access to third party applications such as VPDB Agent, without the need to hand over the user's password.
     Contrarily to primary tokens and storage tokens, application tokens are no JWTs but only random strings.
+Application tokens can also be used for the browser to "remember" the user's credentials without needing to store the password.

 ## Local Authentication